OneUptime/oneuptime/README.md

 #### Coming Soon

 -   **Error Tracking**: Detect and diagnose errors in your online services.
 Get detailed error reports with stack traces, context, and user feedback.
 Replace tools like Sentry.
--   **Reliability Autopilot**: Scan your code and fix performance issues and errors automatically.
+-   **Reliability Copilot**: Scan your code and fix performance issues and errors automatically.
 Get recommendations for improving the reliability of your online services.

 All under one platform.